cosmicjs/cosmic-sdk-js/README.md

 **Update Object** [[see docs](https://docs-v3.cosmicjs.com/docs/api/objects#update-an-object)]

 Use the `objects.updateOne` method specifying the Object `id`.
-Include the properties that you want to update.
+Include the properties that you want to update using `$set`.

 ```jsx
 await cosmic.objects.updateOne({